Delta Kappa Gamma World Fellowships

 Transcripts

-• The U of T e-transcript can be ordered online through students’ ACORN accounts.
-Encryption on the U of T e-transcript will need to be removed before combining with the rest of the application, so applicants may use freely available PDF software such as Adobe Acrobat Reader or their web browser (e.g. Chrome) to “print to PDF” in order to create an unencrypted “copy” of the file;
+Official e-transcripts may require any encryption to be removed before combining with any files.
+Applicants may use freely available software such as their internet browser (e.g., Chrome) or Adobe Acrobat to “print to PDF” in order to create an unencrypted “copy” of the file.

 • Documents in a language other than English must be accompanied by complete official English translations.